 - Once you know how to properly submit your appeal, gather the following materials:

-- Proof that you sent the claim on time (e.g., the report that shows that you sent the claim and indicates the date that the claim was sent)
+- Proof that you sent the claim on time (e.g., the report showing that you sent the claim and indicating the date the claim was sent);

-- A printed copy of the claim that was denied
+- A printed copy of the claim that was denied; and

 - Gather all of your paperwork, and staple it together with the appeal letter on top.

 - Send everything to the insurance company’s claims processing department.
 Make sure you have the right address so they can process your request quickly.

 Once you’ve sent in your documentation, it could take anywhere from 30 to 90 days for the payer to review the appeal.
 However, if you include all of the information noted above and your claim actually was submitted on time, you should eventually receive payment.